|

 that human occupation of the Azores predates the arrival of

 the Portuguese by many thousands of years'.
+(Link

-to Article)
+to Article) Even after

 such astonishing revelations, a research project presented in